wangleon/gamse/docs/manual.foces.rst

 Orders are detected in combined flat field images.
 The example below shows the result of the order detection algorithm in a combination of 11 flat images.
-Totally 85 échelle orders are found, and numbered as 0, 1, 2 ...
+Totally 85 échelle orders are found and numbered as 0, 1, 2 ...
 84.
 All the images have exposure times of 1.5 seconds.

 The behaviors during the order tracing are controlled by the ``reduce.trace`` section in the configuration file.
 It accepts the following entries:

 .. csv-table:: Accepted entries in ``reduce.trace`` section
    :header: Key, Type, Default Value, Description